donn/nudelta/Readme.md

 An open-source alternative to the [NuPhy Console](https://nuphy.com/pages/nuphy-console) created by reverse-engineering the keyboards' USB protocol.

 What this has:
-* Support for NuPhy Air75 on Windows 10+, macOS 11+, and Linux
+* Support for NuPhy Air75 and Halo75 on Windows 10+, macOS 11+, and Linux
-    * ALPHA support for the NuPhy Halo75
 * Loading and saving keymap modifications from a `.yml` configuration file
 * The ability to back up and dump keymaps to binary formats (CLI)
 * The ability to dump keymaps to a human-readable hex format (CLI)